Frequently Asked Questions

 Are your sunscreen bottles recyclable?

 In Australia, sunscreen is classified as a cosmetic or therapeutic good.
-This means all of our packaging must be glass, aluminum or 'food-grade’ virgin plastic.
 Currently, by law, we cannot use fully recycled plastics as these could hold contaminants.
 However, we are able to use a small percentage of recycled plastics and currently, our sunscreen tube packaging is made from 30% post-consumer recycled (PCR) plastic.

 General